influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 With the InfluxDB 1.x CLI, perform a `show users` query.
 Any users labeled "admin" will *not* be migrated.

-If using an admin user for vizualition or Chronograf administrative functions, you may want to create a new read only user before upgrading.
+If using an admin user for visualization or Chronograf administrative functions, you may want to create a new read only user before upgrading.
 Admin rights are granted to the primary user created in the 2.0 setup process via the `influxd upgrade` command.
 (This provides you with the opportunity to re-assess who should be granted admin level access as a part of your InfluxDB 2.0 setup.)

 ### Dashboards

 You can continue to use your existing dashboard/visualization tools with InfluxDB 2.0 via the [1.x read compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
-[DBRP mappings](/influxdb/v2.0/reference/api/influxdb-1x/dbrp/) are created as part of the upgrade process to ensure existing users can execute queries with the appropriate permissions.
+[DBRP mappings](/influxdb/v2.0/reference/api/influxdb-1x/dbrp/) are created as part of the upgrade process to ensure existing users can execute InfluxQL queries with the appropriate permissions.
 Reconfigure your data sources to point to your new InfluxDB 2.0 OSS instance with the appropriate security credentials.

 However, if your dashboard tool is configured using a user with admin permissions,